systopia/de.systopia.donrec/docs/usage/miscellaneous.md

 ## Template

 The template used for generating receipts as pdf-files is done in HTML.
-It will be converted to PDF via the program selected in the CiviCRM settings (either dompdf or wkhtmltopdf - the latter one is recommended).
+It will be converted to PDF via the program selected in the CiviCRM settings (please use dompdf as wkhtmltopdf is not secure https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2022-35583 and is no longer actively maintained with last tagged release in June 2020 https://github.com/wkhtmltopdf/wkhtmltopdf/tree/0.12.6).
 Within the template, you can implement program logic using "Smarty".

 ## Tokens